HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 Testing might seem arbitrary to new developers, though even if code works locally, testing is used to reduce risk by finding and eliminating errors that may impact a client that uses the software that is being developed.

 The process involves identifying the areas of code that are high risk for errors, and then developing a set of tests which ensure that the code runs the way it is supposed to.
-If the code doesnt run according to it's requirements, the test should alert the developer to the error so that it is able to be fixed.
+If the code doesnt run according to its requirements, the test should alert the developer to the error so that it is able to be fixed.

 ---
 ### Q6: Discuss and analyse requirements related to information system security and how they relate to the project